 Each year in the United States, several tens of thousands of people must undergo surgery for problems related to the thyroid gland.
 In fact, the prevalence of thyroid cancer is increasing, with the amount of thyroidectomies in the U.S. increasing over the last 10 years, as well.
-The thyroid gland can be accountable for a myriad of thyroid disorders, but typically, specialists recommend thyroid surgery most often to treat thyroid nodules, over-activity of the thyroid gland, and thyroid enlargements known as goiters.
+The thyroid gland can be accountable for a myriad of thyroid disorders and thyroid disease, but typically, specialists recommend thyroid surgery most often to treat thyroid nodules, over-activity of the thyroid gland, and thyroid enlargements known as goiters.
 A thyroid nodule is a very common abnormality of this gland, which will, along with any other suspected abnormality, warrant a series of tests or evaluations of the gland for cancer or other problems.
 This usually includes blood tests, an ultrasound, and possibly a needle biopsy to extract thyroid cells for further pathological evaluation.
 If the patient is diagnosed with a thyroid problem that requires surgical intervention, he or she may have the option to consider a fairly new and minimally invasive form of thyroid surgery to remove all or part of the thyroid gland.

 Minimally invasive thyroid surgery may be an option for patients diagnosed with benign thyroid problems and even small thyroid cancers.
 Minimally invasive thyroid surgery is actually much like a traditional thyroidectomy in its surgical method.
 The principal differences in the minimally invasive approach include the size of the instruments used to remove all or part of the thyroid, as well as the size of the actual incision that must be made to perform the procedure.
 This results in a decrease in the discomfort and pain associated with this procedure and greatly increases the cosmetic outcome of a thyroidectomy.

 History Of Minimally Invasive Thyroid Procedures